KULDEEPAUGUS/AUGUSKART/README.md

 # AUGUSKART
-This is an ecommerce Webiste Modern Dynamic and work under progress The link for the website is https://auguskart.netlify.app/
+This is an ecommerce Website Modern Dynamic and work under progress The link for the website is https://auguskart.netlify.app/
 ![Screenshot](scrrenshotfirs.png)
 ![Screenshot](screenshot1.png)